Diapolo10/5G00EV25-3001_client/docs/index.md

 ### 2.2 Project requirements and Scrum

 The [GitHub project page](https://github.com/users/Diapolo10/projects/1) shows all the issues and sprints during the course.
-The issues in the project page are described well and can be viewed as functional requirements.
+Most of the issues in the project page are described well, have linked pull requests and can be viewed as functional requirements.

 ## 3. Installation